About Adoption Rhode Island

 Our Preserving Families program provides clinical, case management and parent education support to adoptive families in crisis and in need of intensive supports.
 Without intervention, the risk for adoption disruption is high.

-Since 2017, client satisfaction surveys have never gone below 85% “strongly agree” or “agree” to multi-pronged anonymous client surveys regarding quality of care
+Client satisfaction surveys have never gone below 85% “strongly agree” or “agree” to multi-pronged anonymous client surveys regarding quality of care received through the program.

 The Impact of our Express Yourself Program